Vegan Edinburgh fruit scones are an old-fashioned Scottish bake that originates in the beautiful capital city of Edinburgh.

 Equipment

-- Baking tray parchment/baking paper if necessary to line
+- Baking tray plus parchment paper to line

 - Biscuit/cookie cutter about 7cm diameter